 “We showed that it’s dose-dependent,” Kheradmand said.
 “The more you have, the worse it is.
 It is also size-dependent.
 The bigger particles do much less damage.”

 “You never get rid of this stuff,” Corry said.
 “It will be important to conduct further studies to fully assess the spectrum of health-risk profile.”

 In the eLife article, the authors wrote: “These findings largely explain the persistent and incurable nature of smoking-related lung disease.
 Because no medical means of removing accumulated lung nCB (nanoparticulate carbon black) exists, our findings underscore the need for all individuals and societies to minimize the production of and exposure to smoke-related particulate air pollution and industrial nCB.”

-In the Nature Immunology article, Corry built upon eLife findings by studying the role of microRNA-22 as a link in the chain from exposure to carbon black to development of emphysema.
+In the Nature Immunology article, Corry built upon eLife findings by studying the role of microRNA-22 as a link in the chain from exposure to carbon black to the development of emphysema.

 “We used to think of these tiny pieces of genetic material as junk,” Corry said.
 “Now we know that they are off-switches for protein-coding genes.

 “This could be a therapeutic finding.
 We could design drugs to inhibit the microRNA through inhalation,” he said.